lucadibello/RoadSense/specification/project_specification.md

 The pipeline consists of the following components:

-1. Data ingestion: IoT devices collect vibration, GPS, and other relevant data points.
+1. **Data ingestion**: IoT devices collect vibration, GPS, and other relevant data points.
 When the vehicle reaches an access point, the data will be transmitted to the server.

-2. Authentication and security: Each device is authenticated before data transmission to ensure data integrity and prevent unauthorized access.
+2. **Authentication and security**: Each device is authenticated before data transmission to ensure data integrity and prevent unauthorized access.
 For this purpose, we chose to use [Keycloak](https://www.keycloak.org/) for identity and access management.

-3. Geographical distribution: The server leverages DNS-based load balancing to distribute incoming data across regional gateways for efficient processing.
+3. **Geographical distribution**: The server leverages DNS-based load balancing to distribute incoming data across regional gateways for efficient processing.
 We have chosen to use [BIND9](https://www.isc.org/bind/) for DNS-based load balancing along with [GeoIP](https://www.maxmind.com/en/geoip2-databases) for geolocation.
+Each regional gateway will be responsible for routing the user requests to the regional message queuing system.
+For this purpose, we will use [Traefik](https://traefik.io/) as the reverse proxy.

-4. Message queues: Each gateway node processes incoming data and forwards it to a regional queuing system to allow for parallel processing.
+4. **Message queues**: Each gateway node processes incoming data and forwards it to a regional queuing system to allow for parallel processing.
 After evaluating multiple options, we decided to use [RabbitMQ](https://www.rabbitmq.com/) as the message queue system.
 To ensure high availability, we will deploy RabbitMQ in a cluster configuration (refer to the [RabbitMQ Clustering Guide](https://www.rabbitmq.com/clustering.html)).

-5. Data preprocessing: Each region has a set of preprocessing microservices that consume incoming data from the regional message queuing system, perform data validation, and run initial data processing tasks.
+5. **Data preprocessing**: Each region has a set of preprocessing microservices that consume incoming data from the regional message queuing system, perform data validation, and run initial data processing tasks.
 These microservices are deployed using containerization technology like Docker and in a future production environment, managed by [Kubernetes](https://kubernetes.io/).
 Since we want to ensure high-performance data processing, and a small memory footprint, we chose to use [Go](https://golang.org/) as the primary language for these microservices.

-6. Data storage: Processed data is stored in a scalable database system that can handle high volumes of data.
+6. **Data storage**: Processed data is stored in a scalable database system that can handle high volumes of data.
 Since we are dealing with both date-time and geospatial data, we chose to use [TimescaleDB](https://www.timescale.com/) as the database system with the [PostGIS](https://postgis.net/) extension to support geospatial queries.
 To ensure data durability and high availability, we will deploy TimescaleDB in a clustered configuration.

 #### Client-Server Architecture